nexmo-community/video-xstate-app/README.md

 Next click on `Database` in the left menu, and the `Create Database`.
 Start this in `Production` mode.

+#### Update to Pay-As-You-Go

+A recent change to Firebase now requires the project to be `pay-as-you-go`.
+Click `⚙️ -> Usage and Billing -> Details & Settings -> Modify Plan`.
+Select the `Blaze` option and connect to the GCP billing account.

 ### Start Firebase Emulator

 In a terminal window, navigate to the `functions` folder, install requirements and then start the Firebase Emulator: